Protecting Your Privacy and Funds

 - Always encrypt emails that contain sensitive information.

 Social engineering attacks use human interaction (social skills) to obtain or compromise information about an organization or its computer systems.
-A cyber criminal may seem unassuming and respectable, possibly claiming to be a new employee, repair person, or researcher and even offering credentials to support that identity.
+A cyber-criminal may seem unassuming and respectable, possibly claiming to be a new employee, repair person, or researcher and even offering credentials to support that identity.
 They may be able to piece together enough information to infiltrate an organization's network by asking questions of several people over a period of days.

-First Business offers the following Security Procedures related to social engineering risk:
+The Bank offers the following Security Procedures related to social engineering risk: